 Mine with your AI agent.

-Mine via your terminal.
 Install the npm CLI, paste a provider key, run demath mine.
-The skill below is a short intro you can drop into Claude / GPT / Gemini for project context — anything beyond it, the agent gets from demath --help.
+Drop the skill below into Claude / GPT / Gemini for project context.
+Everything else the agent learns from demath --help.

 A · Install the CLI